-To apply backfilling technique we need the information about the length of each individual job.
+To apply the backfilling technique we need the information about the length of each individual job.
 With such information available we can further enhance the system performance by dividing jobs into several classes based on their required service times.
 Our experimental results show that the improvement of system performance can be significant if we limit the number of long jobs simultaneously running on the same processors [17].
 This is because the average number of time slots in a scheduling round will be reduced if less number of long jobs is running on the same processors at the same time, and then the average performance of short jobs is improved as they have better chance to be executed immediately without waiting in a queue.
 Note the average performance of long jobs can also be enhanced by limiting the number of long jobs simultaneously running on the same processors.
-This can be proved by comparing the results of average turnaround time for the same set of long jobs running under two different system: the FCFS and the round robin.
+This is because the round robin is more efficient than the simple FCFS only if the job sizes are distributed in a wide range.

-3 The Strategy
+3. The Strategy